 At first, our round table discussions were motivated by the shared feeling that there was an urgent need to improve fresh produce access at the family level, especially for growing children and youth.
 In response, we adopted Food Share’s Good Food Box model and with the help of Noojmowin Teg Health Centre, launched the program on Manitoulin.
-The program is now entirely community-driven and operates independent of any outside funding, with the partnerships of two of our local grocery stores and over 30 volunteers.
+The program is now entirely community-driven and operates independent of outside funding, with the partnership of local grocer, Orr's Valu-Mart, and over 20 volunteers.

-As we near the end of funding (spring 2020), we have launched our biggest sustainability piece to date – Local Food Manitoulin and this is us moving forward: Food is life and the Local Food Manitoulin movement is supporting people to harvest food from the forest, fields, and freshwater and cultivate food sources at home and within the wider community.
+To bring everything together, the Local Food Manitoulin brand was created and this is us moving forward: Food is life and the Local Food Manitoulin movement is supporting people to harvest food from the forest, fields, and freshwater and cultivate food sources at home and within the wider community.

 Local Food Manitoulin brings people together from across Mnidoo Mnis and beyond to share knowledge, experience, skills and enthusiasm so we can all eat better and live better in a sustainable way.
 Our vision is unfolding now as elders and young people share knowledge that brings the freshest, most sustainable foods from Mother Earth to homes, tables and families, but there’s so much left to do.

-We’ve created more than 150 family gardens in backyards across the Island, with 11 Kitigaan-naa (community gardens) and 4 community greenhouses/indoor grow spaces that bring people together to grow and harvest food while also passing on a spirit of food sovereignty and self-reliance to the next generation.
+We support 11 Kitigaan-naa (community gardens) and 4 community greenhouses/indoor grow spaces that bring people together to grow and harvest food while also passing on a spirit of food sovereignty and self-reliance to the next generation.
 Working together and promoting a connection to the land in young people is so important.
 Local food is for everyone and everyone is welcome to be part of what’s happening here.

 We’re here to bring people together.
-To make the Local Food Manitoulin vision a reality, we maintain a local food map and host teaching workshops with Island experts on topics such as seed saving, cooking with herbs, sprouting, mushroom production, beekeeping, traditional Anishinabek medicine, farm and permaculture tours, harvesting wild foods and more – all with an emphasis on learning from our elders and the wisdom of their stories.
+To make the Local Food Manitoulin vision a reality, we maintain a local food map and host teaching workshops with Island experts on topics such as maple syrup production, seed saving, sustainable harvesting, mushroom production, beekeeping, traditional Anishinabek medicine, farm and permaculture tours, harvesting wild foods and more – all with an emphasis on learning from our elders and the wisdom of their stories.
 Most recently, Local Food Manitoulin has established the Myengenuk Gizhkeking Endaat Farming for Community project and Manitoulin's first mobile local food market.

 The success of projects of this scope highlights the importance of capturing a multitude of perspectives at one meeting table, where community leaders and activists are engaging in discussion and making forward-motion decisions together.
-The Child Poverty Task Force partnerships formally include the following organizations.
+The Advisory Committee partnerships formally include the following organizations.
 However, our partnership base extends much further, including local farmers, harvesters and community members.